 Jesus saw this man and had compassion on him.
 Jesus knew that only He was able to heal and give true relief.
-He asked the man “wilt thou be made whole?” (vs. 6).
+He asked the man “wilt thou be made whole?”
+(John 5:6).
 Jesus knew the desires of the man’s heart, but asked the question in order to get to the root of the man’s problem.
-Instead of saying a resounding Yes, the man responds, “Sir, I have no man, when the water is troubled, to put me into the pool: but while I am coming, another steppeth down before me” (John 5:7).
+Instead of saying a resounding yes, the man responds, “Sir, I have no man, when the water is troubled, to put me into the pool: but while I am coming, another steppeth down before me” (John 5:7).

-The true nature of this man’s problem was that he was looking for healing water in the world that could not really cure him.
+The true nature of this man’s problem was that he was looking for healing from water in a world that could not really cure him.
 He thought what he needed was a physical person to help him attain this healing.
-Jesus wanted to show him that what he really needed was the Son of Man who could give healing of both body and soul (Isaiah 55).
-Jesus simply tells the man to “rise, take up your bed and walk” (Vs. 8).
-When Jesus spoke the word, the man was made whole and obeyed Jesus’ command (Vs. 9).
-This is an important lesson to all those who desire true healing.
-Jesus alone can heal and restore us.
-We should look to God as our solution in all things (Proverbs 3:5-6).
-It is also a lesson in faith.
-While Jesus made the man whole, he had to believe that he was healed in order to obey Jesus’ commands.
-Faith is taking God at his word (Galatians 3:6-7).
-We must believe and act on the promises of God to see the results in our lives.
-If we want to be forgiven, we can have this assurance no matter how we feel (1 John 1:9).
-If we want assurance of salvation, we can know that we have it by faith in His promise (Titus 1:2).
+Jesus wanted to show him to know that what he really needed was the Son of Man who could give healing of both body and soul (Isaiah 55).
+Jesus simply told the man to “rise, take up your bed and walk” (John 5:8).
+When Jesus spoke the word, the man was made whole and obeyed Jesus’ command (verse 9).
+There is an important lesson to all those who desire true healing.
+Jesus alone can heal and restore.
+We should look to Him as the solution to our problems (Proverbs 3:5-6).

+There is also a lesson in faith in the story of the Pool of Bethesda .
+The man had to believe that he was healed even before he experienced healing.
+He immediately obeyed Jesus’ command and got up.
+Faith takes God at his word (Galatians 3:6-7).
+We must believe and act on the promises of God so that we can see the results in our lives.
+If we want to be forgiven, we can have this assurance regardless of how we feel (1 John 1:9).
+If we want assurance of salvation, we can know that we have it by faith in His promise for the Lord doesn’t lie (Titus 1:2).